sir55/xbtit-3.x/README.txt

 # REQUIREMENTS #
 #--------------#
 - Web server with Apache or Lighttp installed and running
-- PHP 4.3 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
+- PHP 7.2 (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
-- Mysql 4.1 or higher
+- MySQL 5.6 or 5.7

 #----------------#
 # DOCUMENTATION  #